 The free residencies, supported by donors and grants to the Creative Sonoma Recovery Fund, were available to any Sonoma County TK-12 public school.

-Sonoma County teaching artists working in this program are:
+Sonoma County teaching artists who worked in this program were:

 - Robert Acevedo